 - Add Your Integrations

-Core Concept: Put Everything In Your CoSchedule Marketing CalendarMarketing projects, requests, and ideas get dropped on you from all directions – emails, Slack messages, meetings, and even desk drop-bys.
-With CoSchedule Marketing Calendar, you now have a place to manage every project and request that comes your way.
-Once you get in the habit of putting everything in Marketing Calendar, it becomes your single source of truth for your marketing.
+Core Concept: Put Everything In Your CalendarMarketing projects, requests, and ideas get dropped on you from all directions – emails, Slack messages, meetings, and even desk drop-bys.
+With your CoSchedule Calendar, you now have a place to manage every project and request that comes your way.
+Once you get in the habit of putting everything in your Calendar, it becomes your single source of truth for your marketing.
 Throughout this guide, you’re going to learn step-by-step how to build your own marketing calendar so you can get visibility into everything you are doing and when.

-Bulk Import Existing Projects & Content On Your Marketing CalendarIf you already have projects and content in a different platform such as Google Sheets, Excel, or a different project management platform, you can bulk import this content to your Marketing Calendar.
-This is made easy with Marketing Calendar’s Bulk Project Import feature.
+Bulk Import Existing Projects & Content On Your CalendarIf you already have projects and content in a different platform such as Google Sheets, Excel, or a different project management platform, you can bulk import this content to your CoSchedule Calendar.
+This is made easy with the Bulk Project Import feature.
 To import projects, follow these steps: